ohoncharuk/ohoncharuk.github.io/_drafts/2016-11-23-how-to-build-a-bot-with-microsoft-bot-framework.md

 permalink: /step-by-step-guide-how-to-build-a-bot-with-microsoft-bot-framework
 ---

-This is just a style test post, filled with LoremIpsue.
-Feel free to delete the file.

 # Introduction

 In this article I'm going to show you how to build a simple bot using [https://dev.botframework.com/](https://dev.botframework.com/) platform and its SDK.